 By the early 1840s, most of the Seminole population in Florida had been killed in battle, ravaged by starvation and disease, or relocated to Indian Territory.

-Colonel William J. Worth finally conceived a plan that consisted of campaigning during the enervating summer seasons to destroy the Indian’s crops.
-This plan was successful in driving a sufficient number of Seminole from their swampy retreats to permit official termination of the war on May 10, 1842.
+Colonel William J. Worth finally conceived a plan to campaign during the enervating summer seasons to destroy the Indian’s crops.
+This plan successfully drove a sufficient number of Seminole from their swampy retreats to permit the official termination of the war on May 10, 1842.
 However, no peace treaty was ever signed.

 During the long and difficult campaign, some 5,000 Regulars were employed, with a loss of nearly 1,500 killed.
-Nearly 20,000 volunteers also participated in the war, which cost some 20 million dollars and resulted in removing some 3,500 Seminole to the Indian Territory.
+Nearly 20,000 volunteers also participated in the war, costing some 20 million dollars and removing some 3,500 Seminole to the Indian Territory.
 However, several hundred Seminoles were allowed to remain in an unofficial reservation in southwest Florida.

 In the 1940s, the Seminole who remained in Florida began to move to reservations and establish official tribal governments.
 There are several official Seminole Tribes in Florida today.